CoderFetch21/Ollama-J.A.R.V.I.S-windows-/README.md

 **Before You Install**
-Before you install this repository you need to make sure you have the flet and request python libraries as well as ollama
+Before you install this repository you need to make sure you have the flet and requests python libraries as well as ollama

 **OVERVIEW**
 - Pyhton
-- flet and library
+- flet and requests library
 - ollama
 - This github file